 You can also pre-set a departure time on your phone and the app will handle it automatically.
 If you normally set off at 8:30am, then the app will know and prepare the car accordingly so that by 8:30am your car will be the perfect temperature for you.

-The app can be used not just for preheating, but pre-cooling the car too in the warmer months.
+The app can be used not just for preheating, but pre-cooling the car too in the warmer months (although unfortunately, VW ID does not yet offer ventilated seats).
 You can also use it to set up your overnight charging schedule so that not one moment of charging time is done during on-peak hours.

 Of course, the preheating measure isn’t just a question of getting the cabin to a nice temperature, but also to bring the battery to a safer and more efficient temperature as well.